-- Take your medication correctly.
-Don't adjust your dosage before talking to your doctor.
-If you feel your medication should be changed, discuss it with your doctor.
+- Take your medicine correctly.
+Don't adjust your dosage before talking to a member of your healthcare team.
+If you feel that your medicine should be changed, talk with your healthcare professional.

 - Get enough sleep.
 Lack of sleep can trigger seizures.
 Be sure to get adequate rest every night.

 - Wear a medical alert bracelet.
-This will help emergency personnel know how to treat you correctly.
+This will help emergency staff know how to treat you correctly.

 - Exercise.
 Exercising may help keep you physically healthy and reduce depression.
 Make sure to drink enough water, and rest if you get tired during exercise.

-In addition, make healthy life choices, such as managing stress, limiting alcoholic beverages and avoiding cigarettes.
+In addition, make healthy life choices.
+Manage stress, limit alcohol and don't smoke cigarettes.

 Coping and support